emilechabal/emilechabal.github.io/_pages/about.md

 Finally, I have a significant track record of research on the politics of migration and immigration, including as part of a <a href="https://blogs.sps.ed.ac.uk/seeing-illegal-immigrants/" target="_blank">large collaborative project on irregular migration and state rationality in Europe</a> from 2016 to 2018.

-I have extensive international media and public engagement experience, and I am always keen to share my work and insights with others.
-I have also served as a review editor and editor of the journal <span style="font-style: italic;">Contemporary European History</span> since 2017.
+I have extensive international <a href="/talks/">media and public engagement</a> experience, and I am always keen to share my work and insights with others.
+I have also served as a review editor and editor of the journal <a href="https://www.cambridge.org/core/journals/contemporary-european-history" target="_blank"><span style="font-style: italic;">Contemporary European History</span></a> since 2017.

 My other great passion is music.
 I hold an LRSM performing diploma on the classical guitar and, for many years, taught the instrument to unsuspecting students of all ages.